FionaHM/Bamazon/README.md

 No inventory items less than 5 units.`

 Now if a customer orders 499 of item_id 1, this will deplete the inventory for item_id 1.
-/Users/FH/Assignments/Assignment10/Screenshots/Screen8 - Department Table after ordering 499 of item 1.tiff
+** Screenshot ** - Department Table after ordering 499 of item 1 : https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen8.tiff
-/Users/FH/Assignments/Assignment10/Screenshots/Screen9 - Products Table after ordering 499 of item 1.tiff
+** Screenshot ** - Products Table after ordering 499 of item 1:  https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen9.tiff

 Now as we have 0 of item 1 in the products table - this should be displayed when the Manager reselects 'View Low Inventory':
 `?
 Please select an action from the list: View Low Inventory